Overcoming the order barrier two in splitting methods when applied to semilinear parabolic problems with non-periodic boundary conditions: Introduction

+The mentioned order reduction phenomena we observe for splitting methods of formal order two and three also appear for higher order splitting schemes.
+For the complex coefficient $\gamma = \frac{1}{2}(1+\sqrt{3+2\sqrt{2}}i)$ and its conjugate $\conjg$, we consider the composition scheme

+which is of formal order four \cite[Theorem~II.4.1]{Hai1}, but converges in general with reduced order strictly smaller than four.
+Inspired by method~\eqref{c3corr}, we shall modify this naive scheme and show numerically fourth order convergence of the new variant when applied to the class of equation~\eqref{pde}.

 The outline is the following.
 In Section~\ref{Af}, we introduce the analytical framework, which is used to give a convergence analysis of the splitting method~\eqref{c3corr}.
 In Section~\ref{method}, we define the two corrector functions $q^{(1)}_n$ and $q^{(2)}_n$ and explain in detail the construction of the corrected splitting \eqref{c3corr}.
 In Section~\ref{conv_anal}, we prove the third order estimate~\eqref{main_ineq} in a linear setting.
-In Section~\ref{num_exp}, we confirm the theory of Section~\ref{conv_anal} by the illustration of two examples with Dirichlet boundary conditions.
-Moreover, we show that the results also seems to persist with a nonlinear source term. \end{section}
+In Section~\ref{num_exp}, we confirm the results from the convergence analysis by the illustration of two linear examples.
+Moreover, we show that the high order convergence seems to persist for an order four variant of a splitting scheme, and also for a nonlinear source term and solution-dependent boundary conditions.